Digital Marketing for Singapore SMEs (2026): Channels, Budget and ROI Guide

 - Audit your current digital presence

-- Set up proper analytics (GA4, UTM tracking, CRM)
+- Set up analytics properly (GA4, UTM tracking, CRM)

 - Create a simple email capture system